 Young ICCA Voices

-Young ICCA Voices is an online magazine created by, and for, young arbitration practitioners, and seeks to provide practical and current content on all things important to young arbitration practitioners in an accessible and interactive format.
-Launched in 2024, the first four issues are out now!
+Young ICCA Voices is an online magazine created by, and for, young arbitration practitioners.
+It was launched in 2024 and seeks to provide practical and current content on all things important to young arbitration practitioners in an accessible and interactive format.

 Click here to read Young ICCA Voices.